-Items included in the Group's consolidated financial statements are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The Group's consolidated financial statements are presented in Philippine Peso, which is the Parent Company's functional and presentation currency.
+Items included in the Company's separate financial statements are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+The Company's separate financial statements are presented in Philippine Peso, which is the Company's functional and presentation currency.

-Foreign currency transactions are translated into Philippine Peso using the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions are translated into Philippine Peso using the exchange rates prevailing at the dates of the transactions or valuation where items are measured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in profit or loss.